lukegrn/home/content/alternatives/index.md

 movies and TV.
 However, I would love to start buying physical copies of music, tv, and movies.
 Though, that is extremely expensive, so who knows if I will do it.

+**Update Aug, 11, 2025** I bought an iPod classic a few months back, and have been loading it up with music from [bandcamp](https://bandcamp.com/).
+Very fun and I don't have to deal with Spotify's AI-generated "cozy morning vibes" playlists.

 ## Shopping